KeenanS04/CarVision/README.md

 Flask - The web framework used. \
 Tailwind CSS - The CSS framework used. \
 TensorFlow - ML library used for car model predictions.

+* Please note that the model is still in development, accuracy is expected to improve over time! *